 When the people shall have nothing more to eat, they will eat the rich.

 Which, metaphorically, is what The People did.
-Almost exactly sixty years ago, an American President who was an avid student of history encapsulated the lessons of the French and Russian Revolutions into a warning for America:
+Over sixty years ago, an American President who was an avid student of history encapsulated the lessons of the French and Russian Revolutions into a warning for America:

 A free society that does not help the many who are poor, cannot save the few who are rich.

 In America today, the poor are very, very poor, and the rich are very, very rich.
 Senator Sanders’ claim that “The three wealthiest people” (Bill Gates, Jeff Bezos, Warren Buffett) own “more wealth than the bottom half of the American people” has been deemed “true” by Politifact.
-These two articles provide info that supports the reality of income inequality: The .1 percent are the true villains and Forget the 1% ,
+These two articles accessed by the links provided offer info that supports the reality of income inequality: The .1 percent are the true villains and Forget the 1% ,

 The above graph from The Economist article shows that approaching 2014, the wealth of the top 0.1% was on track to exceed that of the bottom 90%.
 It can be acknowledged that the referenced article in Salon as well as a subsequent report in Business Insider indicates that the two lines have not yet crossed, but it seems that eventuality may have been ordained by the massive reallocation of wealth from households of the middle class to the wealthiest Americans as a result of the 2018 individual and corporate tax reforms signed by President Trump, as well as by the economic crisis created by Covid 19.